Christopher Plummer: 2010–2021: Resurgence and final roles

+In 2011, he appeared in the feature-length documentary The Captains.
+The film, written and directed by William Shatner, sees Shatner interview Plummer at the Stratford Shakespeare Festival Theatre where they talk about their young careers, long lasting friendship, and Plummer's role as Chang in Star Trek VI.
+The film references that Shatner, two years Plummer's junior, was the other's understudy in a production of Henry V at the Stratford Shakespeare Festival.
+When Plummer had fallen ill, Shatner took the stage, earning his first big break.
+Plummer voiced Arngeir, speaker for the Greybeards, in the video game The Elder Scrolls V: Skyrim.
+In 2015, he starred in the Atom Egoyan-directed thriller Remember, alongside Martin Landau and Bruno Ganz.
+Plummer played Ebenezer Scrooge in The Man Who Invented Christmas (2017), which is based on Charles Dickens' novella A Christmas Carol.

 In November 2017, Plummer, who was director Ridley Scott's original choice to play J. Paul Getty in All the Money in the World, was cast to replace Kevin Spacey in the then-already completed film.
-The move came amid numerous sexual harassment and sexual assault allegations made towards Spacey.
+The move came amid numerous sexual misconduct allegations made against Spacey.
 All scenes that had included Spacey were re-shot with Plummer.
 Co-stars Mark Wahlberg and Michelle Williams were part of the necessary filming.
 The decision was made not long before the scheduled release date of December 22.
 TriStar Pictures intended to meet that release date in spite of the tight re-shooting and editing schedule; it was eventually pushed back to December 25.
-For his role, Plummer earned Golden Globe, BAFTA, and Academy Award nominations for Best Supporting Actor.
+For his performance, Plummer was nominated for the Golden Globe, British Academy Film Award and Academy Award nominations for Best Supporting Actor.
+Eric Kohn of IndieWire wrote of his performance, "Plummer is a world-class performer who endows Getty with a smarmy obstinance that aligns with the movie’s blunt storytelling".